blahdeja/novelwritingmonth/Fake NaNoWriMo/Fake NaNoWriMo Reference.md

 All names of stratas have an old language name and a new language name.
 People know of these names but it doesn't mean much to most people in this time period.

+Dulcitars: members of society, people of Dulcity (everyone is a Dulcitar)

 Strata of Society:
 - Workers, repairpersons, maintenance - Mainteniyya -> Tactiles
 - The merchants - Paisaniyya -> Networkers/Merchant Networkers (depends on who you ask)